rtanglao/rtDOTcom/_posts/2025-01-15-p0909-technical-skills.md

 ---
 layout: post
-title: "Me:: Everybody is 'technical' in one or more domains and provids 'value' (value and productivity are bogus concepts since they are so arbitrary) and can learn more domains Sasha Laundy:: 'Technical' skills"
+title: "Me:: Everybody is 'technical' in one or more domains and provides 'value' (value and productivity are bogus concepts since they are so arbitrary) and can learn more domains Sasha Laundy:: 'Technical' skills"
 ---
 [Discovered](http://rolandtanglao.com/2020/07/29/p1-blogthis-checkvist-list-links-to-blog/): Jan 15, 2025 09:09 [Me:: Everybody is 'technical' in one or more domains and provids 'value' (value and productivity are bogus concepts since they are so arbitrary) and can learn more domains Sasha Laundy:: "Technical" skills](https://sashalaundy.com/writing/technical-skills/)